taoyds/test-suite-sql-eval/README.md

 ## Evaluation for Other Classical Text-to-SQL Datasets

+**NOTE** Thanks to @rizar we identified several issues with the current release.
+Please use it only for the purpose of preliminary exploration.

 The prior work on classical text-to-sql datasets (ATIS, Academic, Advising, Geography, IMDB, Restaurants, Scholar, Yelp) usually reports the exact string match accuracy and execution accuracy over a single database content, which either exaggerates or deflates the real semantic accuracy.

 The test set for classical text-to-sql datasets are adopted from [this repo](https://github.com/jkkummerfeld/text2sql-data).
 We used all the test splits if the test split is defined, and the entire dataset otherwise.
 We also rewrite the SQLs to conform with the style in the Spider dataset.